3 min read

 And that’s enough said.

-Except also, somebody please put 24/7 wellness checks on Dick Van Dyke and Dolly.
+Also, could someone please arrange 24/7 wellness checks for Dick Van Dyke and Dolly?
 I can’t take another hit right now.

 If you want to support this platform, I have a Ko-fi link with my name on it.